New Study: Invokana Leads to Lower Limb Amputation

 Invokana & Lower Limb Amputation

 Patients are urged to seek immediate medical attention if they experience symptoms such as pain or tenderness, sores or ulcers or infections on their legs or feet.
-If patients stop taking Invokana without the guidance of a doctor it could lead to uncontrolled blood sugar levels, blindness, nerve and kidney damage and heart disease.
+Also, if patients stop taking Invokana without the guidance of a doctor it could lead to uncontrolled blood sugar levels, blindness, nerve and kidney damage and heart disease.